cisagov/ScubaGear/baselines/powerplatform.md

 2.  [**Model-Driven Apps**](https://learn.microsoft.com/en-us/power-apps/maker/model-driven-apps/): These are apps developed from an existing data source.
 They can be thought of as the inverse of a Canvas App.
-    Since, you build the app from the source rather than building the the UI and then connecting to the source like Canvas apps.
+    Since, you build the app from the source rather than building the UI and then connecting to the source like Canvas apps.

 3.  [**Power Pages**](https://learn.microsoft.com/en-us/power-pages/): These apps that are developed to function as either internal or external facing websites.